-Five new buildings opened their doors on the UI campus in 2016 and 2017.
+Several new buildings have opened their doors or are in progress of being built on the UI campus since 2016.

 Hancher

 This performing arts center was originally built in 1972 but was destroyed beyond repair in the flood of 2008.
 The new building opened in September of 2016.
 Hancher welcomes renowned acts every year in dance, music, and theater.
 Notable performances have included Book of Mormon, Mama Mia, and Leslie Odom Jr. Students can get tickets to most shows for \$10 and there are some free shows throughout the year.
 Located on the north side of campus.